brandoncurtis/shell-novice/_episodes/02-filedir.md

 >
 > If you type the command:
 > `PS1='$ '`
-> into your shell, followed by pressing the *ENTER*{: .keyboard } key,
+> into your shell, followed by pressing the *Enter*{:.keyboard} key,
 > your window should look like our example in this lesson.
 > This isn't necessary to follow along (in fact, your prompt may have
 > other helpful information you want to know about).
 This is up to you!
 {: .callout}

 ~~~